nickyiliwang0000/h/react-and-firebase/authentication-with-firebase.md

     }
 ```

-Let's set up some buttons to render conditionally whether or not a user is logged in our out.
+Let's set up some buttons to render conditionally based on whether a user's login status:

 ```javascript
  render() {